 Whether you are an essential business, or a closed business looking forward to reopening, every business is trying to find the best way to keep its workplace clean and free of the coronavirus.
-That's why Janico Building Services offers COVID-19 cleaning guidance while working through this crisis.
-We are all in this together and we look forward getting back to business as safely as possible.
+That is why Janico offers COVID-19 cleaning and disinfection service while working through this crisis.
+We are all in this together and we look forward to getting back to business as safely as possible.

-Here are some critical steps that we recommend businesses take when cleaning for coronavirus to help keep your employees and customers safe:
+Here are some critical steps we take when cleaning for coronavirus to help keep your employees and customers safe:

-The virus may still be on countertops or the floor, but it won't be in the air so it can be properly cleaned and removed.
-But it can remain on high touch surfaces like countertops and doorknobs for hours - and even days.
+While the virus will dissipate from the air after 24 hours, it can remain on high touch surfaces like countertops and doorknobs for hours - and even days.
 It depends on the type of surface the microscopic droplets land on.

 Clean before disinfecting.
-Before you start disinfecting, you want to do general cleaning, and it can be with all-purpose cleaner.
+Before we start disinfecting, we do a general cleaning with all-purpose cleaner.
 Why?
-You want to clean all visibly dirty surfaces in your facilities to remove dust and soils - and then disinfect the workspace.
-The disinfectant will be more effective on surfaces if the dirt, grime, and dust is removed.
+Cleaning all visibly dirty surfaces in your facilities to remove dust, grime and soils enables the disinfectant to achieve maximum effectiveness on surfaces.

-Do a deep clean and disinfection.
+Deep clean and disinfection.
 That means cleaning everything.
-You need to go beyond the important vacuuming and mopping of floors and throwing out trash.
+We go beyond the important vacuuming and mopping of floors and throwing out trash.

-Some of the typical areas or items in an office workspace you would want to pay attention to, include:
+Some of the typical areas or items in an office workspace we pay attention to, include:

-Those are just some of the areas you should be thinking about.
-It almost isn't possible to go overboard when doing a deep clean for the coronavirus.
+Those are just some of the areas cleaned.
+It is almost not possible to go overboard when doing a deep clean for the coronavirus.

-Your disinfectant should be EPA Registered.
+Our disinfectant is EPA Registered.
 Janico Building Services uses hospital-grade disinfectants rated by the Environmental Protection Agency (EPA) and listed on EPA's List N: Disinfectants for Use Against SARS-CoV-2, the virus that causes COVID-19.

-You can use the same disinfectants.
 Here is the list of disinfectants that the EPA recommends.
-Ensuring you are utilizing one of these chemicals helps keep the virus from lingering in your building, there's a good chance whatever you are using won't get rid of it completely if not included in this extensive list.
+Ensuring we are utilizing one of these chemicals helps keep the virus from lingering in your building.
+There's a good chance using any other disinfectant will not kill COVID-19 or any other virus completely if not included in this extensive list.

-Clean electronics.
+Electronics.
 Printers, scanners, copiers, paper shredders, laptops, computers, cash registers - they all collect dust, and they all are used often by employees.
 We touch them.
 We breathe on them.
 We mingle around them or pass them around.
-They need to be unplugged and then cleaned carefully; of course, since liquid and electronics don't mix well, but they do need to be thoroughly sanitized, we recommend wiping with a cloth damp with disinfectant or using a UV-C sanitation wand.
+They need to be unplugged and then cleaned carefully; of course, since liquid and electronics do not mix well, but they do need to be thoroughly disinfected.
+Our technicians perform wiping with a cloth damp with disinfectant.

 Replace Your Air Filters.
 The coronavirus is known to be transferred between the exchange of water droplets coughed or breathed into the air.
 Increased ventilation is thought to be important for facilities to limit the spread of potentially infected droplets.
 While you may be running your air systems more, make sure your air filter is new so the system is able to run at its full capacity.

 Personal Protection Procedures.
+Ensuring you and your staff are wearing the correct personal protective equipment will not only protect you from potential infection but also limit any reintroduction of the virus during the disinfection.
 Strategically place hand sanitizing stations and disinfecting wipes for you and your employees to readily clean surfaces throughout the workday.
-You'll also want to post hand-washing signs and restock with ample soap and towels.
+You will also want to post hand-washing signs and restock with ample soap and towels.
 If not mandated by local governments, you also want to consider creating a mask policy for your business, and/or readily provide masks to your employees to help limit the possibility of virus spread between staff members and customers.

 Clean Is Now A Necessity.
-In between your deep clean and when you reopen for business, you'll want to limit your traffic to hopefully no visitors, in order to not introduce new germs after cleaning.
-You'll still want to clean and disinfect on a regular basis, to reduce the odds of transference in your facility and thus reduce the odds of your employees, customers or clients from getting sick.
+In between your deep clean and when you reopen for business, you will want to limit your traffic to hopefully no visitors, to not introduce new germs after cleaning.
+You should partner with a reputable cleaning professional to clean and disinfect on a regular basis, to reduce the odds of transference in your facility and thus reduce the odds of your employees, customers, or clients from getting sick.
 Still, keep in mind that the next deep clean will be easier.
-Whether you're battling a virus or everyday germs, it's always easier to clean when you have already been maintaining a clean environment.
+Whether you are battling a virus or everyday germs, it is always easier to clean when you have already been maintaining a clean environment.